-Speaking of which, the laptop can comfortably run older AAA titles like GTA V and Witcher 3 at well over 60 FPS on average with all the graphics settings maxed out, while newer AAA titles like Metro Exodus and Borderlands 3 run at around 50 fps on average at high graphics settings.
+Speaking of which, the laptop can comfortably run older AAA titles like GTA V and Witcher 3 at well over 60 FPS on average with all the graphics settings maxed out, while newer AAA titles like Metro Exodus and Borderlands 3 run at around 50 FPS on average at high graphics settings.

-Most Affordable: Acer Nitro 5
+Most affordable: Acer Nitro 5

 The Acer Nitro 5 is capable enough to play older AAA titles like Witcher 3 at an average 61 FPS on high settings, and newer titles like Far Cry New Dawn on high/medium settings at an average 50 FPS.
 When it comes to eSports titles like League of Legends and Rocket League, the laptop can easily push a consistent 60 FPS at high settings.

-Great Display: ASUS TUF Gaming A15
+Great Display: ASUS ROG Strix G15

-RTX On: HP Omen Laptop (15-EK0019NR)
+RTX On: HP Victus 16

-Most Portable: MSI GF63
+Most portable: MSI GF63

-The MSI GF63 is the most compact and lightweight budget gaming laptop on this list, making it the perfect choice for anyone looking for a portable gaming laptop.
+The MSI GF63 is the most compact and lightweight budget gaming laptop on this list, making it the perfect choice for those looking for a portable gaming laptop.
 Although it features a 15.6-inch FHD display like most of the other laptops on this list, it has a smaller form factor thanks to the slim bezels around the display.

 On the performance front, the MSI GF63 isn’t a slouch either.
-While it may not offer the best performance out of the lot, it manages to puch an average of 60 FPS in older AAA titles like Witcher 3 at medium/high graphics settings.
+While it may not offer the best performance out of the lot, it manages to puch an average of 60FPS on older AAA titles like Witcher 3 at medium/high settings.
 Newer titles like Far Cry New Dawn and Borderlands 3 run at around 50 FPS at medium/high settings.

-Although the Lenovo Legion 5 is our top pick due to its overall configuration, if I had to buy a gaming laptop right now, I would go with the HP Omen Laptop, solely because it’s the only one that packs an RTX 2060 under the $1,000 price bracket.
-However, if I had a couple of hundred dollars extra, I would pick the higher-end ASUS TUF Gaming A15 SKU, as it packs both a better processor and an RTX 3050Ti GPU.
+Although the Lenovo Legion 5 is our top pick due to its overall configuration, if I had to buy a gaming laptop right now, I would go with the HP Victus 16, solely because it’s the only one that packs an NVIDIA RTX GPU under the $1,000 price bracket.
+However, if I had a couple of hundred dollars extra, I would pick the higher-end Acer Nitro 5 SKU, as it packs both a better processor and an RTX 3050Ti GPU.
 It’s worth noting that several OEMs have announced new RTX 3050 and RTX 3050Ti-powered laptops recently, which are expected to hit the market later this year.
 So, if you’re not in a hurry, you might want to wait for the newer models with the RTX GPUs.